mieweb/docs/content/functions/quality-of-care/measures/quality-measures-list/cms-69-preventive-care-and-screening-body-mass-index-bmi-screening-and-follow-up-plan.md

 </tr>
 <tr>
 <td><strong>Denominator Exceptions</strong></td>
-<td><ul><li><p>Patients with a documented medical reason for not documenting BMI or for not documenting a follow-up plan for a BMI outside normal parameters (e.g., elderly patients 65 years of age or older for whom weight reduction/weight gain would complicate other underlying health conditions such as illness or physical disability, mental illness, dementia, confusion, or nutritional deficiency such as vitamin/mineral deficiency;</p></li><li><p>Patients in an urgent or emergent medical situation where time is of the essence and to delay treatment would jeopardize the patient's health status)</p></li><li><p>Patients who refuse measurement of height and/or weight</p></li></ul></td>
+<td><ul><li>Patients with a documented medical reason for not documenting BMI or for not documenting a follow-up plan for a BMI outside normal parameters (e.g., elderly patients 65 years of age or older for whom weight reduction/weight gain would complicate other underlying health conditions such as illness or physical disability, mental illness, dementia, confusion, or nutritional deficiency such as vitamin/mineral deficiency;</li><li>Patients in an urgent or emergent medical situation where time is of the essence and to delay treatment would jeopardize the patient's health status)</li><li>Patients who refuse measurement of height and/or weight</li></ul></td>
 </tr>
 </table>

 ### Additional Information

 <table>
 <tr>